-North Korea To Declare War Against US Soon?
+North Korea To Declare War Against U.S. Soon?
 Fears Grow As Navy Ships Close In

 — Red T Raccoon (@RedTRaccoon) April 9, 2017

-Trump has mostly backed up his words, with the US Navy deploying an advanced Navy strike group to the Korean Peninsula.
-The assault team, called the Carl Vinson Strike Group, is comprised of the USS Carl Vinson, two guided-missile destroyers and a guided-missile cruiser.
+Trump has mostly backed up his words, with the U.S. Navy deploying an advanced Navy strike group to the Korean Peninsula.
+The assault team, called the Carl Vinson Strike Group, is comprised of the USS Carl Vinson, two guided-missile destroyers, and a guided-missile cruiser.
 The warships, which were initially deployed to make port calls in Australia, have been ordered to head towards West Pacific waters instead.

 What makes the Carl Vinson Strike Group dangerous is the team’s massive firepower.
 Apart from its formidable attack capabilities, however, the group also specializes in the interception of ballistic missiles.
-If North Korea does fire one of its missiles against the United States, or any other country for that matter, the Navy Strike group would be able to counterattack the launched weapon.
-US Pacific Command spokesman Dave Benham stated that currently, the Navy warships are focused on one thing alone — dealing with the North Korean threat.
+If North Korea does fire one of its missiles against the United States, or any other country for that matter, the Navy strike group would be able to counterattack the launched weapon.
+U.S. Pacific Command spokesman Dave Benham stated that currently, the Navy warships are focused on one thing alone — dealing with the North Korean threat.

 “The number one threat in the region continues to be North Korea, due to its reckless, irresponsible and destabilizing program of missile tests and pursuit of a nuclear weapons capability.”